The purpose of Apple’s Limit Ad Tracking (LAT) feature is to improve user privacy.

 To understand the real effect of LAT on attribution and media sources let's look at three main cases:

 - Media sources that can be attributed with Fingerprinting

 - Media sources that don't support Fingerprinting attribution

 - Apple Search Ads

-99% of media sources and 100% of custom tracking links for owned media use tracking links.
-LAT obviously affects attribution companies’ ability to track installs using ID matching.
-The loss of 17% of attributed installs could be very troubling for app owners using these tracking links.
+99% of media sources and 100% of custom attribution links for owned media use attribution links.
+LAT obviously affects attribution companies’ ability to record installs using ID matching.
+The loss of 15% of attributed installs could be very troubling for app owners using these attribution links.

 Luckily, a fallback mechanism for ID matching can be used - fingerprinting attribution.
 It uses publicly available parameters (i.e. device name, device type, OS version, platform, IP address, carrier, to name just a few), to form a digital fingerprint ID that statistically matches specific device attributes.
 As such, fingerprinting is less accurate than ID matching, and therefore the attribution window is short, usually 24 hours.
 In mobile app install campaigns, the vast majority of first app opens occur within 1-2 hours, in which case the fingerprinting method is extremely accurate.
 However, some loss of attributed installs is unavoidable.

 Assuming 15% LAT and 90% fingerprinting accuracy the best case entails a loss of 1.5% attributions, so the effect on these media sources is not dramatic.

 When advertisers run on a cost per install (CPI) pricing model, and not on exposure (CPM) or clicks (CPC), they receive 1.7% free organic installs!